 Fishing vessels from nine nations operate in the Baltic Sea, with the highest number of large vessels (> 12 m) coming from Sweden, Denmark, and Poland.
 Total finfish landings from the Baltic Sea peaked in the mid-1970s and again in the mid-1990s, corresponding to peaks in the abundance of cod and sprat stocks respectively.
 The proportion of the total annual landings caught by each country has varied little over time, except for the redistribution of catches by former USSR countries (Figure 2).
-Total fishing effort has declined since 2003 (Figure 3).
-The following paragraphs highlight features of the fleets and fisheries of each country, though are not exhaustive descriptions.
+The following paragraphs highlight features of the fleets and fisheries of each country, but are not exhaustive descriptions.